jaswantcoder/LeetCode/README.md

 # LeetCode
 I am regularly practising on LeetCode.
-My daily progress can be analysed by submission on GitHub
+I create the record of my submissions on GitHub repository too.
+I am regulary adding the solutions